tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 - The FudModule rootkit described in [this blog](https://microsoft.com/en-us/security/blog/2024/08/30/north-korean-threat-actor-citrine-sleet-exploiting-chromium-zero-day/) has now been tied to Citrine Sleet as shared tooling with Diamond Sleet.
 - Like TraderTraitor, this crypto-focused group appeared to emerge after the notoriety that came with the Bangladesh heist and issues with stealing and laundering traditional currency.
 - This group’s tools overlap with TEMP.Hermit, but is not focused on the same targeting profiles, potentially indicating shared resources.
+- *"One of the most successful fake personas used by the Lazarus Group was Waliy Darwish—a man who supposedly worked for a cryptocurrency company, based in Michigan, called Celas L.L.C." —[The Incredible Rise of North Korea’s Hacking Army](https://newyorker.com/magazine/2021/04/26/the-incredible-rise-of-north-koreas-hacking-army)*
 - **Known Attacks:**
     - 2018 [Gate.io Hack (Celas Trade Pro)](./hacks-and-thefts/gate.md)
     - 2019 [DragonEx Hack (WorldBit-Bot)](./hacks-and-thefts/dragonex.md)